-Big Potential – Big Lottery Fund has announced an additional £10m for its investment readiness programme, Big Potential, meaning that a total of £20m is now available to Voluntary, Community and Social Enterprise (VCSE) organisations.
+Big Potential – Big Lottery Fund has announced an additional £10m for its investment readiness programme, Big Potential, meaning that a total of £20m is now available to Voluntary, Community and Social Enterprise (VCSE) organisations (such as CLTs).

 Lenders - Some examples of charitable and ethical lenders that have funded CLTs previously are are keen to lend in this sector include: Charity Bank, Ecology Building Society, Triodos Bank, Unity Trust Bank, Big Issue Invest and CAF Venturesome.
 Banks or building societies will often only lend up to 60-70% of the capital needed so this will need to be topped up by other means.

 Government - The Government itself operates grant and loan programmes that may be open to CLTs.
 Currently the Shared Ownership and Affordable Homes Programme 2016 – 2021, the Coastal Communities Fund and the Custom Build Serviced Plots Loan Fund are all available for CLTs to apply to, please contact us for more details.

 Community Share Issue – Community shares have raised millions of pounds in the last five years to enable village shops and pubs to be saved, to support community-led renewable energy projects and to invest in local social enterprises and workers' co–operatives.